 X is a thing, this paper will describe X, explain how X works, and then address aspects A, B, C, and D.

 3. Use this Audio Hack for Citing Sources

 Locating, organizing, and transcribing sources can be the hardest part of writing a research paper.
 My hack for speeding up this part of the research paper writing process is to use the voice to text feature on a smartphone.
 Instead of clunky transcribing, just keep your phone on while you skim potential resources, reading aloud when you reach a sentence you feel like you might be able to use.
 By using your phone you can quickly transcribe quotes in one step.

 (Write a lot of papers?
 Upgrading your hardware gets cleaner results that require less editing.
 I use a Movo Conference Microphone and voice recognition software to write most of my papers and blog posts.)

-Format Quotes & Add a Reference Page
+4. Format Your Quotes & Add a Reference Page

 Import your dictated quotes into the paper.
-Format your quotes as needed to the style assigned ( APA, Chicaco Style, or MLA etc) and then paste them into their own section following the bullet outline.
+Format your quotes as needed to the style assigned (APA, Chicaco Style, or MLA etc) and then paste them into their own section following the bullet outline.

-Add a reference page quickly without the tedious work of transcribing reference data by using a website called worldcat.org– There you can look up any book movie or audio and download the citation in the format you need.
+Add a reference page quickly without the tedious work of transcribing reference data by using a website called worldcat.org– There you can look up any book, movie, or audio and download the citation in the format you need.

-Sprinkle some thoughts into outline.
+5. Now, Sprinkle some thoughts into the outline.

 Next, inspired by the sources you just read, begin to free associate under each of the points.